Most business owners think they need to hire a brand designer and get a custom brand and website right out of the gate when starting a business.

 It might look good but there won’t be anything holding up the face of your brand because you haven’t had time to truly develop and refine your brand strategy.

-Here are 3 signs that you’re ready to invest in a designer:
+3 signs that you’re ready to invest:

 You’ve outgrown that templated logo or site design that helped you get started.
 Although templates are great for starting out, at some point you will need to rework your designs to match up with the elevated level of your business and that’s when custom can really pay off.